ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 {: tsResolve}
 Move your ALBs to the same VLANs that your worker nodes exist on by following the steps in [Moving ALBs across VLANs](/docs/containers?topic=containers-ingress#migrate-alb-vlan).

-## Version 3.11 clusters: Source IP preservation fails when using tainted nodes
+## Version 3.11: Source IP preservation fails when using tainted nodes
 {: #cs_source_ip_fails}

 **Infrastructure provider**: